 Alabama Butterfly Atlas

-Butterfly: Wingspan: 1¼ - 1¾ inches (2.4 - 2.9 cm).
-The upperside of the male is powdery blue, often with ill-defined white patches on the hindwing.
-Females have much white scaling on both forewings and hindwings.
-The underside of the hindwing is pale gray or white with small black dots and a dark zigzag line.Hindwing fringe is solid, with no checkering.
+Butterfly: Wingspan: 1¼ - 1¾ inches (2.4 - 2.9 cm) UPPER SURFACE (dorsal) Male powdery blue, often with ill-defined white patches on hindwing; thin black border on forewing.
+Female pale blue with much white scaling on forewings and hindwings; wide black forewing border; dark spots along hindwing edge.
+UNDER SURFACE (ventral) Pale gray or white with small black markings.
+Hindwing fringe solid with no checkering.

 ID Tip: Closed wings are whitish.
 Open wings are blue rather than violet, which is visible in flight.
-Typically larger than Spring Azures and not as heavily marked.
+Typically, larger than Spring Azures and not as heavily marked.
 Hindwing fringe not checkered.

 Egg: Blue-green, flattened disc.